EdgarTeng/ecords/README.md

-# ecords
+# cords
-Eventual consistency remote distributed storage
+cords is a consistent remote distributed storage